-Marayeh (مرايه), the Levantine Arabic word for mirror, contains the Hebrew word with the same meaning: Mar'a (מַראָה).
-Together they form an infinity mirror; the words are inseparable, yet their connection is invisible to the untrained eye.
-Mar'a'yeh sees art as a mirror that reflects the multifaceted essence of society without simplification, dissection and categorisation.
-Our Mar'a'yeh, Mar'a on the wall does not tickle our vanity.
-Rather, it reflects our flaws and beauty, while revealing the complexities and predicaments of human experience.
-Mar'a'yeh aims to challenge perceptions of Jewishness and Muslimness in German society, to stimulate dialogue and ultimately to promote empathy.
+Mar’a’yeh (مرايه), the Levantine Arabic word for mirror, contains within it the Hebrew word mar’a (מַראָה), which carries the same meaning.
+Together, they form an infinity mirror: the words are inseparable, yet their connection remains invisible to the untrained eye.
+Mar’a’yeh understands art as a mirror, one that reflects the multifaceted essence of society without simplification, dissection, or categorization.
+Our Mar’a’yeh, mar’a on the wall, does not flatter or reassure.
+Instead, it reflects both flaws and beauty, revealing the complexities and predicaments of human experience.
+Mar’a’yeh seeks to challenge perceptions of Jewishness and Muslimness in German society, to stimulate dialogue, and to encourage deeper ways of seeing ourselves and one another.

-Mar'a'yeh is open to professional artists who identify as Jewish and/or Muslim.
-This identification can be religious, ethnic or cultural.
-We are all complex beings who negotiate multiple identities, and we want to be clear that we are open to the broadest understandings of these identifications.
-We aim to enable a robust intellectual and cultural dialogue through a secular, creative approach that combines textuality with other forms of expression.
-Artists from all disciplines are invited to apply.
+Mar’a’yeh is open to professional artists who identify as Jewish and/or Muslim.
+This identification may be religious, ethnic, or cultural.
+We recognize that identity is complex and multilayered, and we welcome the broadest possible understandings of these identifications.
+The program aims to cultivate robust intellectual and cultural dialogue through a critical and creative approach that brings textual engagement into conversation with other forms of artistic expression.
+Artists from all disciplines are encouraged to apply.

 Want to know more?